 14. In line with the Committee's mandate, which specifies that its work should be "without prejudice to work in other fora", any decision of the Committee passed to the General Assembly may also clarify that it is without prejudice to future work within WIPO or elsewhere on these issues, and if Member States so chose may provide recommendations for further work and in particular work towards more specific international outcomes on the basis of the work of the Committee to date.

-15. The Committee is invited to review the above options in determining possible outcomes for its work, including for the content and form of recommendations for a draft outcome to be presented to the WIPO General Assembly in September 2007.
+15. The Committee is invited to review the above options in determining possible outcomes for its workduring the 2008 -2009 biennium.

 [End of document]